Raw Voice Over Samples

 Importance of Clean Audio for Voice Overs

-There is no processing whatsoever on the raw voice over recorded sample.
-No High Pass Filter or EQ on the mixer, and no processing done in my DAW.
-The resulting file has peaks just over -3 dB and a noise floor of -68 dB.
+There is no processing whatsoever on the raw voice over recorded sample: no High Pass Filter or EQ, no Compression, no Noise-reduction or Gate, and no Normalization or Limiting.
+The resulting file has peaks from -10 to -5 dB and a noise floor of -68 dB.
 It is a 44.1 kHz 16 bit .wav file.

 Clean Signal, Clear Acoustics